mozilla/treeherder/docs/installation.rst

      (venv)vagrant@precise32:~/treeherder-service$ gunicorn treeherder.webapp.wsgi:application

-  all the request sent to your virtual machine (ip 192.168.33.10 by default) on port 80 will be proxied to port 8000 by apache.
+  all the request sent to local.treeherder.mozilla.org will be proxied to it by apache.

 * Start up one or more celery worker to process async tasks: